odebroqueville/tagify/README.md

 `python ~/tagigy.py`

 As a final word, I strongly recommend viewing all your tags with Tagception (from https://madebyevan.com/tagception/).
-The only thing really missing now id a graph view.
+The only thing really missing now is a graph view.